JialinHu365/Disordered-metasurface-QCA/README.md

 `theory.py`

-&#x09;Contains the main theoretical expressions and numerical procédures, including the calculation of \[g2(r), coherent reflection/transmission coefficient of the particle monolayer and  reflection/transmission coefficient of multiple-layered structure]
+&#x09;Contains the main theoretical expressions and numerical procédures, including the calculation of \[coherent reflection/transmission coefficient of the particle monolayer and  reflection/transmission coefficient of multiple-layered structure]

 `main.py`